Standing Water & Mud

 Honest assessment: adding stone on top of standing water raises the water level.
 You need to move the water, not bury it.

-Standing water is the problem our entire process is designed to solve.
-We start by assessing the full drainage picture — where water enters, where it pools, and where it needs to exit.
-Then our Ruckus Rake reclaims displaced stone from the edges and rebuilds proper 3% crown down the full length of the driveway.
+Standing water is the problem our process is designed to solve.
+We start by assessing where water enters, where it pools, and where it needs to exit.
+The Ruckus Rake reclaims displaced stone from the edges and rebuilds crown down the full length of the driveway.

-GPS-precision measurement verifies that every section of the driveway drains correctly — no more guessing whether it looks right.
+Final grade checks verify that every section of the driveway drains correctly — no more guessing whether it looks right.
 The result is a driveway that sheds water within minutes of rain stopping, stays firm underfoot, and doesn't turn into a mud pit every spring.
-The difference between a properly crowned and drained driveway versus a flat one is night and day.

 Every GravelBoss project comes with a written performance guarantee.
 If standing water returns within the guarantee period, we come back and fix it — free.